EyalAr/lwip/CONTRIBUTING.md

 0. Make sure existing tests still pass.
 0. If your PR changes the public API, update the README accordingly.
-0. There are no written code conventions (yet), but try to get a sense of the coding stype and keep similar style (no tabs, please).
+0. There are no written code conventions (yet), but try to get a sense of the coding style and keep similar style (no tabs, please).
+0. Don't change git history (no force push).
 0. Spell check.

 ## Copyrights